qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/mirror_test/README.md

 its effective action is equivalent to the identity.
 This makes it trivial to detect whether the returned expectation values are accurate.

-Note that with its default settings -- at the time of this writing -- executing this benchmark requires 8-9 hours of wall clock time, and about 2.5 hours of QPU time.

 ## Usage example

 ```python